Two the "Wood Cabin"

 The dinning area will sit up to 4 people and includes an iPod/CD/Radio for background ambiance.

 There is also a selection of books, leaflets and maps to help you plan daily excursions and activities for all the family.

 The fully equipped kitchen includes 2 slice toaster, kettle, gas oven, grill and hob.
-Fridge and freezer, microwave, washing up facilities.
-The kitchen is stocked with cutlery, plates, glassware, kitchen utensils and pots.
+Fridge and freezer, microwave, washing up facilities and iron.
+The kitchen is stocked with cutlery, plates, glassware, kitchen utensils and pots and pans.
 All you need is your food!

 The comfortable double bedroom comes compete with side tables and lamps, electric heating and spacious fitted wardrobe and dressing table with mirror.
 All we ask is that you bring your own duvet and pillows.

 Single bed with chest of draws, make up mirror and side lamp.
 There is also a full length mirror available.